Keyboard shortcuts

 Installation

-First, verify that the version of midnight-circuits that the tool is linked against is the version you are interesting in extracting from.
+After cloning the repository, verify that the version of midnight-circuits that the tool is linked against is the version you are interesting in extracting from.

 Check that the dependency is pointing to the right repository and the right revision.
 Also make sure that it has the extraction feature enabled.
-Without this feature the circuits do not include the necessary integrations.
+Without this feature the circuits will not include the necessary integrations.

 For example: